-When questioned, students could explain the logic of their approach to decomposition quite clearly, but they were unable to convince their colleagues (the other subjects) of the superiority of their approach.
-It was hard to escape the conclusion that how subjects thought about the problem influenced their decomposition strategy, and how they thought about a problem was largely a function of their background and experience.
+When questioned, subjects could explain the logic of their approach to decomposition quite clearly, but they were unable to convince their colleagues (the other subjects) of the superiority of their approach.
+Turner concluded that how subjects thought about the problem influenced their decomposition strategy, and how they thought about a problem was largely a function of their background and experience.

-6Data flow diagrams, used to represent solutions, were compared on the basis of 1) boundaries; 2) data flows, including arcs, names, and element contents; and 3) process functions as represented by lower level diagrams.
+&lt;sup>6Data flow diagrams, used to represent solutions, were compared on the basis of 1) boundaries; 2) data flows, including arcs, names, and element contents; and 3) process functions as represented by lower level diagrams.